 Study your competition thoroughly in any industry.
-If you are opening a restaurant, check your immediate competitors based on location, cuisine and the like.
+If you are opening a restaurant, check your immediate competitors based on location, cuisine, and the like.
 Check out their USPs and their audience demographics.
 Go into stealth mode to check out articles written on them and the services that they provide.
-Learn about their alliances, networks, suppliers, and their employees.
+Learn about their alliances, networks, suppliers, and employees.
 You need to understand your competition to do much better than them.

 Second-guess yourself about the idea